British Orienteering Participant Code of Conduct (PDF)

 See the British Orienteering website for up to date news and guidance.

-There will be NO NOVICE COURSES at any of our events and the Schools league is currently on hold.
+Until Covid-19 restrictions are eased, there will be NO NOVICE COURSES at any of our events and the Schools league is on hold.

-In these uncertain times we are unable to publish a firm schedule, but hope to continue hosting monthly events.
-Due to COVID-19 restrictions, all events are currently pre-entry and open to experienced orienteers only.
+We are unable to publish a firm schedule, but hope to resume hosting monthly events as soon as possible.
+While COVID-19 restrictions are in place, all events will be pre-entry only.
 Numbers may be limited, NO ENTRY ON THE DAY.
 Please check regularly for updates as the situation can change at short notice.
 Visit British Orienteering for up to date news and guidance.

 New to Orienteering?